Amy-Millard/Amy-Millard/README.md

 ### Hi there 👋

+I am an AWS Re/Start Student.

+I am excited to gain more experience and learn more.
 <!--
 **Amy-Millard/Amy-Millard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.